LeadWoods0902/DandD_Nightmare_Plague/Narrative/Narrative Overview.md

 As events reach a climax, a dazed and fatigued character stumbles into the bar

 ## [[Narrative/1 - The Worst days of their lives/3.
 Rise From The Ashes/overview|Rise From The Ashes]]
-A week prior to the events that unfolded in the Copper Cask, [[Mazikeen of Woodfall]] finds themselves awakening in a grand crater - around them lie shards of green crystalline matter.
+A week prior to the events that unfolded in the Copper Cask, [[Mazikeen]] finds themselves awakening in a grand crater - around them lie shards of green crystalline matter.
 To their right, lies a burnt up husk that may have once resembled another person and to their left, partly clutched in their hand, a broken weapon.

 ...